kentor/www.kentor.dev/posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 });
 ```

-That's all well and good for testing React components, but testing Flux
+That’s all well and good for testing React components, but testing Flux
 applications, specifically Flux Stores, requires a little more setup.

 ### Testing Flux Stores